 Environmental Ethics is a forum for diverse interests and attitudes, and seeks to bring together the nonprofessional environmental philosophy tradition with the professional interest in the subject.
 Articles are welcome in any area of philosophy or environmental affairs.
 Manuscripts are judged on their philosophical merit and their relevance to environmental affairs.
 Normally they should deal with questions of value or with problems of concept clarification.
 Because many readers have only a marginal background in professional philosophy, authors should explain technical philosophical terms and ideas more fully when introducing them than is normally required in other philosophy journals.

-Submission requirements include one paper copy along with an electronic version.
+Submission requirements include one paper copy along with an electronic file in a standard word processing format.
 Text should be double-spaced.
 Include a cover letter and abstract with the manuscript.
-Unless otherwise agreed upon in advance, manuscripts more than twenty (20) journal pages (60,000 characters and spaces including notes) will not be considered.
+In preparation for blind review the author’s name should not appear in the manuscript.
+Unless otherwise agreed in advance, manuscripts more than twenty (20) journal pages (60,000 characters and spaces including notes) will not be considered.
 Tables, figures, and graphs are discouraged.
 The cost of creating printable versions of tables, figures, and graphs of adequate quality may be the responsibility of the author.
-It is the responsibility of the author to obtain written permission if using a previously published table, figure, or graph.
+It is the author's responsibility to obtain written permission if using a previously published table, figure, or graph.
 Manuscript submissions must be original, not previously published, and not currently under consideration for publication elsewhere.
-The author’s name should not appear in the manuscript.
-For matters of style, consult the University of Chicago Press Manual of Style or any recent issue of the journal.
+For matters of style, consult The Chicago Manual of Style or a recent issue of the journal.
 The editors reserve the right to make editorial changes in manuscripts not involving changes in meaning.
 Comments are two pages (5,900 characters and spaces) and are published at the discretion of the Editor on a space-available basis.
 Manuscripts should be sent to:

 Editor, ENVIRONMENTAL ETHICS